serut/meteor-coverage/README.md

 -   [Contributors](https://github.com/serut/meteor-coverage/graphs/contributors) and testers for their help
 -   [Xolv.io](http://xolv.io) and their work on the original [meteor-coverage](https://github.com/xolvio/meteor-coverage) package;
--   All contributors of [istanbul-api](https://github.com/istanbuljs/istanbul-api) and [istanbul-middleware](https://github.com/gotwarlost/istanbul-middleware) projects.
+-   All contributors of [istanbuljs](https://github.com/istanbuljs/istanbuljs) project.

 All of them were very helpful in the development of this package.
 Merci !